 As I wrote in my post on our Philly CowShare dinner, Jessica Moore of Philly CowShare, gave some of us “Grassfed Moms” different cuts of beef and issued a cooking challenge.
 I am not a fan of cooking steak.
 I always cook it too long – grilled, broiled – I opt for too long versus not long enough.
 There is nothing worse than an over-cooked piece of steak.
 Well, there is but for the purpose of this post there is not.
-Read through for tips along the way or skip right ahead to the recipe.
+Read through for tips on how to grill perfect steak or skip right ahead to the recipe.

 I thought of all sorts of fancy ways I could make the steak then wondered why I was trying to get all fancy with it.
 We like our steak with some seasoning.
 End of story.
-My true challenge was how to make the steak to perfection where I didn’t need to add a bunch of sauces to cover the imperfections or dryness.
-Thanks to Philly CowShare, I can now cook a perfect steak.
+My true challenge was how to grill perfect steak without having to mask my poor skills with a bunch of sauces to cover the imperfections or dryness.
+Thanks to Philly CowShare, I can now grill a perfect steak.

-I got my inspiration from my absolute favorite burger, the black and blue burger, so I decided to take that and make my steak that way.
+I was inspired by my absolute favorite burger, the black and blue burger, so I decided to take that a black and blue steak.
 The problem is my husband doesn’t like tons of black pepper or blue cheese.
 I needed to make this steak with just a hint of both.
 I prefer to use a raw cow’s milk blue cheese but today I had blue cheese crumbles to work with and I didn’t feel like dragging 3 kids 25 minutes to the store that has MY CHEESE.

 Like I said, my real challenge is perfectly cooking my steak.
 With the kids eating it I wanted to make sure it was medium well, with a hint of pink.
 Since we have found that any techniques Alton Brown uses work out well for us, I of course googled ‘sirloin steak Alton Brown’ and here is what I got – Sirloin Steak Recipe.
 Alton Brown of course does things like broil steak right on the oven rack so make sure your oven rack is clean.
 It turned out perfectly.